Sakshi-Deshwal/Retail-Sales-Analysis-Dashboard/Readme.md

 ## 📊 Project Overview

-This project presents an **interactive Retail Sales Analysis Dashboard** built using Microsoft Excel.
+This project analyzes retail sales data to identify revenue drivers, customer concentration, and regional performance patterns.
-The goal of this project is to analyze retail sales performance and visualize key business metrics such as revenue, customer contribution, product category performance, and monthly sales trends.
+The objective is to generate actionable business insights that can support decision-making in sales strategy, customer targeting, and inventory planning.

 The dashboard helps users quickly understand **sales distribution across regions, product categories, and customers** using clear visualizations and key performance indicators.